 How Do I Qualify for a PrEP Payment Assistance Plan?

 If your insurance plan doesn’t cover Descovyu should ask which other medication they do cover.
 If you don’t have health insurance, you may be eligible for free PrEP through a payment assistance program.
 Some of the available options include:

 - Gilead Advancing Access: Gilead Sciences, Inc., the maker of Descovy, offers several options that can lower or eliminate your prescription costs.
 If you qualify, this program can lower your copay, assist you if you’re uninsured, and support you if you rely on government-sponsored insurance.

 - Patient Advocate Foundation: This nonprofit organization offers financial assistance to patients who don’t have health insurance or who rely on Medicare and Medicaid but can’t cover the copay costs.

 How Much Does Descovy Cost?

 If you pay full price, Descovy can be expensive.
 However, 99% of Nurx patients get PrEP medication for free.
-Our team can show you how to use your insurance provider’s copay program and access other payment assistance options.
-Contact us at firstname.lastname@example.org to find out how much PrEP will cost you.
+Our team can show you how to use your insurance and the Gilead copay program as well as possibly accessing other payment assistance options.
+Contact us at email@example.com to find out how much PrEP will cost you.

-In addition, Nurx charges a $12 consultation fee each time you request a PrEP prescription.
+In addition, Nurx charges a $15 consultation fee each time you request a PrEP prescription which is every three months.
 This fee includes an online consultation with a medical provider, a review of your lab test results, and messaging with our medical team.
 This fee applies when you request prescription refills, too.